2021 Wheelchair Rugby League World Cup final: Referee behaviour

 Wheelchair rugby league uses two principal referees, one for attack and one for defence.
 The defence referee, Frenchman Laurent Abrial, was criticised for a lack of professionalism throughout the match, making controversial calls against England; openly disagreeing with other officials' calls; "throwing a tantrum"; and being seen to rile up the crowd.
 League Unlimited felt that Abrial's behaviour "overshadowed what was a great game of football", while The Examiner instead said that Halliwell's late try to win the match overshadowed the behaviour, though noted Abrial soured the major event.
 During the winners' ceremony, Abrial was booed by the crowd.
 The live commentary team described him as a "pantomime villain".
 Journalists; players; commentators; and other referees gave criticisms of Abrial's behaviour on Twitter, with fans using the social media platform to call for disciplinary action.

 In the days after the final, it was announced that Abrial's behaviour was under official review by the International Rugby League (IRL), to determine whether there should be a misconduct investigation.
 On 21 November 2022 the French Rugby League Federation announced that Abrial is suspended from all refereeing duties until the IRL investigation is complete.

+On 9 June 2023 it was announced that Abrial had been suspended for three years until the start of the 2026 season following the conclusion of the investigation.
+The International Rugby League misconduct committee concluded he had "brought the game into disrepute through unacceptable behaviour".